ousema-bouaneni/jupyter_dynare/README.md

     pixi run lab
 ```
 This launches JupyterLab with Octave + Dynare available.
-You can now either open a notebook and run Dynare commands inside as you would in Dynare or just open a `.mod` file directly!
+You can now either open a notebook and run Dynare commands inside as you would in Dynare or (WIP - still very buggy) just open a `.mod` file directly!

 ---

 ## Example

-Try to open `tests.ipynb` or any of the files in the `examples` directory from the newly launched Jupyterlab instance.
+You can try to run `tests.ipynb` and use Dynare as you would usually in the command line.

 ---